The slow-burning platform of industrial age socio-economics and government

 I am exploring the validity of this hypothesis and the reasons why the multitude of on-ground innovations may not be achieving the productivity gains needed.

 At this time my research seems to show that the numerous systems improvements are not displacing the older administrative apparatus to an extent that generates macro improvements to simplicity and efficiency.
-Instead the sheer number of siloed, fragmented innovations are adding to the overall cost-base and administrative complexity, therefore limiting their value to lifting productivity and enabling sustainability.
+Instead the sheer number of siloed, fragmented innovations are adding to the overall cost-base and administrative complexity, therefore limiting their value to lifting productivity and enabling sustainability and socio-environmental balance.
+It is possible that the added complexity and lack of contextualised visibility may actually be create marginal effects or even degradation at the macro level.

 3. Underlying causes

-I am contending that the multiple causes of inadequate productivity are related to our industrial age public service management apparatus and approach to organising the common good.
+I am contending that the multiple causes of inadequate productivity are related to our industrial age socio-economic systems and public service management apparatus.

 My initial research is pointing to a combination of underlying causes which we have grouped under three broad headings: